|Responsible partner:||»Institute of Agricultural Resources and Regional Planning of Chinese Academy of Agricultural Sciences (IARRP)|

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-The aim of both these AMPs is to increase soil organic matter content and were among those selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+The aim of both these AMPs is to increase soil organic matter content and were among those selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 AMP 14.1 consisted of maize residue return (mulching) plus mineral fertilizer (the control consisted of removal of maize residue plus mineral fertilizer).
 The VSA for soil structure quality indicators shows a lower structure under the AMP than the control but less subsoil compaction and degree of clod development (and probably a better score for the number of mottles).
 All other indicators have equal scores.
 Measured properties show little difference between the AMP and control, with only microbial carbon being substantially higher under the AMP.